Russian-made Superjet wins U.N. contract for air travel services

-MOSCOW (Reuters) - Russia’s main home-grown passenger plane, the Sukhoi Superjet 100, will be used by the United Nations for its peacekeeping missions after a contract was signed last month, Rosaviatsiya, Russia’s federal air transport agency said.
+MOSCOW (Reuters) - Russia’s main home-grown passenger plane, the Sukhoi Superjet 100, will be used by the United Nations for its peacekeeping missions after a contract was signed last month, according to Rosaviatsiya, Russia’s federal air transport agency.

 The aircraft, which entered service in 2011 and was the first passenger jet built in Russia since the fall of the Soviet Union, has had a troubled history despite the state pouring billions of dollars into its development.
 Last year, a Superjet crash-landed in Moscow, killing 41 people.